"To think about our thinking, we must be able to talk about our thinking" - Peter Ellerton

 - Any Procedure Logs completed during the rotation.
 Post your procedure log to your ePortfolio and then simply cut and paste the URL link to your blog entry in one45 log when submitting your log entries.

-- Your final reflection of the rotation, posted at the end of your rotation.
+- Your Final Reflection and/or one45 Self-Assessment of the rotation, posted at the end of your rotation.

 For each ADS:

-- A reflection of what you took away/learned from each session.
+- A reflection of top 3 take-home messages that you learned from each session.

 For your research project: